NohadY/pdsnd_github/README.md

 Bike Share analysis

 ### Description
-This is project for using python in data science.
+This is project for using python in data sciencse.